laurenz-coac/mless/README.md

 # mless
-Notebooks and other stuff for the lecture _Machine learning for the Earth system_ at the University of Cologne, Germany
+Fork of Martin Schultz's repository on _Machine learning for the Earth system_ lecture.

-_Author:_ Martin Schultz, 2025
+Find the solutions to the exercises the the accordingly named directories.